 - Copy of Form I-94, Request Travel History and Check Travel Compliance (for additional information visit the Department of Homeland Security, I-94 website (opens new window)).

-- Proof of funding from a banking institution showing closing balance in U.S. currency.
-Completed International Student Financial Support Form (PDF) [Size: 532 KB], requires Adobe Reader (opens new window).
-We recommend at least $31,228 U.S. dollars for each academic year.
-Costs may actually be greater due to inflation and other cost increases.
+- Proof of funding from a banking institution showing a closing balance in U.S. dollars.
+Complete the International Student Financial Support Form with your bank statement as indicated on the form.
+Recommended financial support for each academic year is $31,403 USD.
+Costs may be greater due to inflation and other cost increases.

 - Immunizations Required Under Tennessee State Law and Certificate of Immunization Proof of Measles, Mumps, Rubella (MMR), and Varicella (Chickenpox)